 - Pregnancy Test: This is a simple test that offers a positive or negative answer to the question, are you pregnant.
 As much as pregnancy should not be grounds for non-hire.
 Knowing if your potential domestic staff is pregnant or not, allows you to make an informed decision about your next steps.

-Domestic Staff tests are recommended for everyone considering hiring for the safety of their family.
+Domestic Staff screening tests are recommended for everyone considering hiring for the safety of their family.

 Healthtracka has put together two affordable packages to get your domestic staff screened before resuming in your home: